CuUwrRobotics/template-package/README.md

 # TO DO
-- [ ] Delete all labels manually (todo: automate this)
-- [ ] Copy code from file setup/labels.json into you console while on labels page.
+- [ ] Copy code from file setup/labels.json into you console while on labels page to update all labels. **Refresh the page, and run again!**
 - [ ] Update this readme!
 - [ ] Delete setup/ directory